EmersonLab/emersonlab.github.io/jobs/index.md

 ## Postdoctoral position

-We are looking to hire an NIH-funded postdoctoral researcher.
-We are currently in the process setting up the job with HR.
-When the job becomes available, please [apply here](/jobs/sv_postdoc.html).
+We will soon be looking to hire an NIH-funded postdoctoral researcher.
+The job is pending approval of NIH funding, so no offers can yet be made.
+When the job becomes available, we will update this page.
 For informal inquiries, please [see my personal page](/people/Emerson.html).

 ## Undergraduate opportunities